 Make Any Significant Equipment Purchases for Your Business?

-Purchase a New Business Vehicle and Trade-in or Dispose of the Old One?
+Purchase a New Business Vehicle and Dispose of the Old One?

 Adequately Document Your Cash and Non-Cash Charitable Contributions?

 Keep Up with Your Self-Employed Estimated Tax Payments?